Dynalon/Rainy/docs/GETTING_STARTED.md

 	git clone https://github.com/Dynalon/Rainy.git

-	# will fetch any deps and compile rainy from source
+	# will fetch any deps and compile rainy from source result will be compiled
-	# the resulting binaries will be in Rainy/bin/Debug/*
+	# into ./release/Rainy.exe single packed .exe that can be run with mono
 	make

-	# optional: create a single, packed Rainy.exe for easy deployment
+	# OPTIONAL: create a single, statically linked bundle for easy deployment
-	# which includes all other .dll dependencies as a self-sustained
+	# which required no other dependencies except sqlite3 (so no mono is required
+	# to run, but executable will not be plattform independent).
-	# file which can then be found in ./release/Rainy.exe
+	# The executable can then be found in ./release/linux/
-	make pack
+	make linux_bundle

 ### 2. Edit settings.conf